Headline

 Examples

-- Do governments support clean energy?
+- Do governments support clean energy? but does the Government supports clean enerlgy?

-- Do students use digital learning tools?
+- Do students use digital learning tools? but does the student use digital learning tool?

-- Does the city recycle plastic waste?
+- Does the city recycle plastic waste? but Do the cities recylcle plastic waste?

-- Does the organization provide emergency aid?
+- Does the organization provide emergency aid? but do the organizations provide emergency aid?

 Short Answers